 - The heater does not have the capacity to oscillate, which means that it throws hot air only in one direction

-- Heat has to be manually regulated since remote control is not available
+- The heat has to be manually regulated since remote control is not available

 4. NewAir G56: